H-Mateus/personal_website/content/blog/2022-10-21-testing-normality-in-r/index.markdown

 Let's start by loading our packages.
 We'll use `ggpubr` as it makes nice plots, and has a handy function for [Q-Q plots](https://data.library.virginia.edu/understanding-q-q-plots/), and `cowplot` for arranging plots into grids.

-`rstatix` is for pipe-friendly versions of the base R stat functions, and `tidyveres` for data manipulation.
+`rstatix` is for pipe-friendly versions of the base R stat functions, and `tidyverse` for data manipulation.

 Note that `librarian` is a neat package for automatically installing and loading packages!